-Net Asset Value or NAV means the value of the Scheme Property of the Company less the liabilities of the Company as calculated in accordance with the Company's Instrument.
+Net Asset Value or NAV means the value of the Scheme Property less the liabilities of the Company as calculated in accordance with the Company's Instrument.

 OEIC Regulations means the Open-Ended Investment Companies Regulations 2001 as amended from time to time.